bhky/nodding-pigeon/README.md

 The Head Gesture Detection (HGD) library provides a pre-trained model and a simple inference API for detecting head gestures in short videos.
+Under the hood, it uses Google [MediaPipe](https://google.github.io/mediapipe/) for collecting landmark features required by the model.

 # Installation